Saigon travel notes

 Once you are out of the airport, there are four options to go to District 1 or other parts of the city.
 District 1 (more specifically the Pham Ngu Lau neighbourhood) is where most of the budget and mid-range accommodations are.
 1 US dollar is around 22,000 Vietnamese Dongs (VND).

 Mai Linh or VinaSun Taxi (the two most reliable taxi services in Vietnam).
 There is a taxi stand at the airport, the trouble is that you may be pointed to a random taxi.
 Insist on a MyLinh (green cars) or a VinaSun (white cars) taxi.
 These taxis are metered and it might cost you about 1 to 1.5 million VND to the city centre or Pham Ngu Lau area.
 You can also book a prepaid taxi at several counters that are located just after the customs check counter.
+The reliable taxi counter is to the extreme right as you exit the arrivals gate.
+Look for a person in green uniform ushering taxis.
+Ask for a Mai Linh or Vinasun taxi.

 Grab/GoViet — Use your phone to book the Grab/GoViet ride.
 The apps will ask you for the pillar number.
 The apps uses the pillar number to locate you.
 The big round pillars support the top floors of the airport and have the numbers prominently painted on them.
 It costs me around 80,000 VND from airport to District 1 on Grab.
 Beware of the fake Grab drivers who accost you as soon as you come out of the airport.
 Always order Go-Viet or Grab via the app.